hansgundlach/SpeedRunAnalysis/README.md

 NanoGPT progress looks like a good proxy for GPT-2-style progress from 2019 to 2026.
 The overall change is consistent with a **1.59× FLOP-efficiency gain per year**.

-This is remarkably close to the estimate in our paper for models using around **10^18 FLOPs**, which we interpolate as **1.58× per year** from 2012 to 2023 by taking the CAGR implied by a total **155×** gain over that period.
+This is remarkably close to the estimate in our paper for models using around **10^18 FLOPs**, which we interpolate as **1.58× per year** from 2012 to 2023 by taking the CAGR implied by a total **155×** gain over that period (I know this is suspiciously close).
 Note that our paper does **not** factor in data progress, but it **does** factor in the switch from Kaplan to Chinchilla scaling, as well as the switch from LSTMs to transformers.

 However, there are some inconsistencies.